DhruvGupta130/TaskManagementSystem/README.md

 ## 📖 Project Overview
 The Task Management System is a robust and scalable web application built on a microservices architecture.
 It streamlines task assignment, tracking, and notifications with role-based access for users, managers, and admins.
 The system ensures efficient task management, security, and real-time communication between services.

 ## ✨ Key Features
 - 🧑‍💻 **User Management**: Registration, login, profile management with JWT authentication
 - 📋 **Task Management**: CRUD operations on tasks with prioritization and deadlines
+- 💬 **Comment System**: Add, edit, and delete comments on tasks for collaboration
 - 🔔 **Real-Time Notifications**: Deadline reminders and status updates
 - 🗂️ **Role-Based Access Control**: Different functionalities for users, managers, and admins
 - 🔄 **Service Communication**: Feign clients for inter-service calls
 - ⚙️ **Resilience & Fault Tolerance**: Resilience4j for circuit breaking and rate limiting
-- 🌐 **Microservices Architecture:** Independent services for Users, Tasks, and Notifications.
+- 🌐 **Microservices Architecture**: Independent services for Users, Tasks, Notifications & Comments
-- 🌐 **API Gateway**: Unified entry point for secure and efficient routing
+- 🌍 **API Gateway**: Unified entry point for secure and efficient routing
 - 🐳 **Dockerized Deployment**: Containerized services for easy deployment

 ## 🏗️ Tech Stack